-The Finnish database is drawn from the UDB version of the European Statistics on Income and Living Conditions survey (EU-SILC) collected in 2016.
+The Finnish database is drawn from the UDB version of the European Statistics on Income and Living Conditions survey (EU-SILC) collected in 2015.
 EU-SILC is the main source of comparative statistics on income distribution and social exclusion in Europe.

 The survey is constructed by combining information from registers and interviews.
 Most of the information is from administrative registers, such as Statistics Finland's population statistics and Tax register.
 Typically many of the household classifications and some expenditures are based on interviews.
-For income reference period of 2015, 99.2 % of all gross income was from registers and 0.8 % was from interviews.
-Similarly, 98.1 % of paid transfers was from registers and 1.9 % was from interviews.
-Table 39 presents the basic information on current database.
-Changes to disaggregations in EUROMOD database FI_2014_a1 and forward are described in section 3.3.3.

-The target group of the survey are households residing permanently in Finland at the end of the year 2015.
+The target group of the survey are households residing permanently in Finland at the end of the year 2014.
 Excluded are persons living in Finland temporarily or without address, institutionalized, living permanently abroad and asylum seekers.